wotamann/vuetify-form-base/README.md

 }
 ```

-and you will get a full reactive and editable Form:
+and you will get a working Form:

 ![Form](./images/array-schema.PNG)

-If you have to generate forms or you have to edit Data presented as JSON- or JS-Objects, then take a closer look at **Vuetify-Form-Base** and try it.
-It can make your work much easier and save you time.
-This Form Generator works as [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your Job by automatically creating Forms, based on your Schema-Definition.
-Edit your created Forms and you will automatically receive reactive Results.
+If you have to generate Forms or you have to edit Data presented as JSON- or JS-Objects, then take a closer look at **Vuetify-Form-Base** and try it.
+It can make your work much easier and save your time.
+This Form Generator works as [Vue.js 2.0 Component](https://vuejs.org/) and can simplify your Work by automatically creating Forms, based on your Schema-Definition.

+Furthermore if you don't define a Schema, then **Vuetify-Form-Base** tries to generate a schema automatically.
+This works if the Data Values are of Type 'string', 'number' or 'bool'.

 **Vuetify-Form-Base** uses the well known and excellent [Component Framework Vuetify](https://vuetifyjs.com/) to style and layout your Form.
 Vuetify Controls have a clear, minimalistic design and support responsive Design.